-Understanding how attachment systems affect your relationships is crucial for people who find themselves in unfulfilling relationships.
+Understanding how attachment systems affect your relationships is crucial for people who find themselves in unfulfilling and troubled relationships.
 Deeply understanding yourself and the type of people you fall for gives you a chance for a happy, fulfilling relationship.

 Finding A Healthy Relationship

 If we form hurtful beliefs about ourselves in our relationships, then only relationships can form healthy beliefs.
 To reshape your beliefs around your relationships, you need to get into a secure relationship.

 If you’re single, the best option is to date a secure person.
 They change your beliefs by providing you the reassurance you need, preventing any hardships before they happen.

 Unfortunately, our beliefs tend to prevent us from being attracted to such healthy lovers.
 They feel dull and boring because their views of other people don’t align with our views of ourselves.

 The second and most promising way for those who are single or in a relationship is to find a relationship coach or therapist who thoroughly understands attachment theory.
 They’ll help you deconstruct toxic beliefs and build a foundation of secure relationship skills that will cultivate healthy and fulfilling relationships.

 Two years later and learning a lot about his attachment tendencies, Steven finds himself in an amazing healthy relationship.
 That relationship enabled him to return to his resilient self.

 Today, when he looks back at his relationship with Leah, he is shocked.
 How could he have wasted so many hours of therapy examining the deep-rooted beliefs of his “crazy” behavior in his relationship with Leah?
 If only he ended the relationship and met an available woman sooner; a woman who didn’t continuously reinforce his deepest insecurities about love.